alexeykosh/lingcorpora.py/README.md

 ## Instalation

-If you want to install our package, please tap the following command in Terminal:
+If you want to install our package, please type the following command in Terminal:

 ```bash
 pip install lingcorpora